cmse822/cmse822.github.io/index.md

 No rule of scholarly activity is more important than giving proper credit to the contributions of others.
 Although you are free to consult with classmates while working on assignments, you must explicitly acknowledge them by name and indicate their contributions in the final write-up.

-Many of the assignments will require writing code and routines that may be easily found in publicly-available numerical libraries.
+Many of the assignments will require writing code and routines parts of which may be easily found in publicly-available numerical libraries.
 Unless explicitly stated, you should assume that all code required in the assignments must be original.
 I.e., do not simply use off-the-shelf code.
 The point of the assignments is to give _you_ practice in writing scientific software.

+### Group Projects

+Over the course of the semester, you will complete 6 group projects.
+Collaboration is a key element of science and, as such, these projects are intended to develop both your knowledge of parallel computing and your collaborative skills.
+These projects will consist primarily of developing and testing parallel code.
+You will be expected to use GitHub to manage your collaborative code development.

-### In-class work, attendance, and extra credit
+### In-class Quizzes

-Class periods will frequently be used for formal discussion of the course material and for in-class homeworks.
-It is, therefore, very important that you show up, if you can.
-If you are unable to participate in virtual class meetings, they will be recorded for you to review later.
-There will often be in-class quizzes to check your understanding of the assigned material.
-These quizzes will count for extra credit toward your final grade.
-In order to receive the full amount of extra credit, you will only need to respond correctly to 80% of the questions.
-There will be no make-up extra credit of any kind.
+There will be in-class quizzes on roughly a weekly basis to check your understanding of the material covered by the pre-class assignments.
+Your 2 lowest quiz scores will be dropped from your final grade.
+There will be NO make-ups allowed for missed quizzes.
+Quizzes will not require an entire class period and will delivered at the end of class with ample time to complete them.

-### Project
+### Final Project

-In the latter part of the course, you will complete a [longer project](projects.md) in which you will develop and test a highly-parallel code.
+In the latter part of the course, you will complete a [longer project](projects.md) individually in which you will develop and test a highly-parallel code.
 You will choose a project from the list that will be available on the course [projects page](projects.md).
-At the culmination of the project, you will prepare a recorded talk about your work.
-You will also write, in a professional style, detailed code documentation describing your work.
+At the culmination of the project, you will prepare, in a professional style, a detailed report describing your work.
-Your project will be peer-reviewed by your classmates.
+You will also be expected to submit your code and versioning history via GitHub.

 ### Final exam